cmac-duke/s-1lab-website/content/authors/Kate Gullen/_index.md

 ---
 # Display name
-name: Kate Hendricks
+name: Kate Gullen

 # Username (this should match the folder name)
 authors:
-- Kate Hendricks
+- Kate Gullen

 # Is this the primary user of the site?
 superuser: true